jaebradley/notes/Non-Technical/Performance/The Sports Gene: Inside the Science of Extraordinary Athletic Performance/Chapter 1: Beat by and Underhand Girl.md

-# Chapter 1: Beat by and Underhand Girl
+# Chapter 1: Beat by an Underhand Girl

+## Softball

 * Example of softball player pitching against professional baseball players successfully
 * Fifth of a second is about the minimum time that it takes the retina to receive information and for that information to be conveyed across synapses and for the brain to send a message to the spinal cord to put muscles into action